-We see Absalom entering Jerusalem in triumph, and the same crowd that shouted to the rafters for David was now shouting deliriously for Absalom.
+Absalom entered Jerusalem in triumph, and the same crowd that shouted to the rafters for David now shouted deliriously for Absalom.
 The children of these people later were the ones who shouted, "Hosanna," to the Lord Jesus Christ and in the days following shouted, "Crucify Him!"
 David knew the sting of the voice of the mob, and Psalm 62 is the song of David in that moment of anxiety.

-Here we find a man who had committed his way to God, one who was traveling in the spiritual stratosphere; a man who was living above the storms, shocks, and stresses of this life.
-And as we read this psalm, which burst forth from his heart in that hour of darkness and defeat and time of testing, we are amazed at not finding one note of discouragement, no suggestion of fear, no word of distress.
+David had committed his way to God; he traveled in the spiritual stratosphere, living above the storms, shocks, and stresses of this life.
+As we read this psalm that burst forth from his heart in that hour of betrayal, defeat, and testing, we're amazed to find not one note of discouragement, no suggestion of fear, no word of distress.
 There is neither rancor nor bitterness welling up in the heart of the psalmist.
-He sings forth a song of salvation, a paean of praise, an opus of optimism.
-It is a song of sanguinity, a thesis of trust, and a work of wonder.
+He sings a song of salvation, a paean of praise, an opus of optimism.
+It's a song of sanguinity, a thesis of trust, and a work of wonder.
 How could David write such a "Hallelujah Chorus" out of an experience so dark?